Applying for a Student visa – Commonwealth Scholars

 Your university will know if your course requires an ATAS certificate, so you must check with them prior to making your visa application.
 If you do need to obtain an ATAS certificate, you must apply online.

-An ATAS certificate usually takes at least 20 working days to process.
-However, it can take much longer at busy periods and can take at least 30 working days and sometimes more if you are applying between April and September.
+An ATAS certificate usually takes at least 30 working days to process.
+However, it can take much longer at busy periods.
 You should apply for your ATAS certificate as soon as you have received your offer from your university and up to 6 months before you course start date.

 You must have received your ATAS certification before you apply for your visa, otherwise your application will be refused.
 Possession of an ATAS certificate does not guarantee you a visa or extension of stay.
 When applying for a visa, you must also provide evidence that you meet the usual student criteria.